spacetelescope/ullyses/README.md

 Python version 3.8 or greater is required for some dependencies, including `calcos`, the COS data calibration pipeline used in these scripts.

+To install your own copy of the code into that environment, simply install with pip:

+    pip install ullyses

-To install your own copy of the code into that environment, you first need to fork and clone the `ullyses` repo:
+To install a copy of the development version to contribute to the github repository, you first need to fork and clone the `ullyses` repo:

     cd <where you want to put the repo>
     git clone https://github.com/spacetelescope/ullyses